creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-17-Mutlimodal-AutoEncoder.md

 * Pre-training in a self-supervised way using a masking strategy appears to be relevant

-* Exploiting embedings at different levels of abstraction for images and text would seem to be a good approach
+* Exploiting embeddings at different levels of abstraction for images and text would seem to be a good approach